Estimating the roughness exponent of stochastic volatility from discrete observations of the integrated variance: Main results

 \subsection{A scale-invariant estimator}

-By definition, the roughness exponent is scale-invariant, but our estimator is not.
+By definition, the roughness exponent is scale-invariant, but our estimator $\wh \cR_n$ is not.
 To wit, for every trajectory $y\in C[0,1]$ we have

-Consequently, a scaling factor $\lambda$ may either remove or introduce a bias into an estimate and it can notably slow down or speed up the convergence of $\wh\cR_n(y)$.
+Consequently, a scaling factor $\lambda$ may either remove or introduce a bias into an estimate, and it can notably slow down or speed up the convergence of $\wh\cR_n(y)$.
 This will be illustrated by the simulation studies provided in \Cref{simulation section}.

-A number of scale-invariant modifications of $\wh\cR_n$ can be constructed in a manner completely analogous to the definitions in \cite[Section 5]{HanSchiedHurst}.
-Here, we carry this out for the analogue of sequential scaling proposed in \cite[Definition 5.1]{HanSchiedHurst}.
-The underlying idea is fairly simple: We choose $m<n$ and then search for that scaling factor $\lambda$ that minimizes the weighted mean-squared differences $\wh\cR_k(\lambda y) - \wh\cR_{k-1}(\lambda x)$ for $k = m+1,\dots,n$.
+Since the scaling behavior \eqref{eq scale invariant} is identical to that of the estimator $\wh R^\ast_n$ in \cite{HanSchiedHurst}, we can construct scale-invariant modifications of $\wh\cR_n$ in a manner completely analogous to the definitions in \cite[Section 8]{HanSchiedHurst}.
+Here, we carry this out for the analogue of sequential scaling proposed in \cite[Definition 8.1]{HanSchiedHurst}.
+The underlying idea is fairly simple: We choose $m<n$ and then search for that scaling factor $\lambda$ that minimizes the weighted mean-squared differences $\wh\cR_k(\lambda y) - \wh\cR_{k-1}({\lambda y})$ for $k = m+1,\dots,n$.
 The intuition is that such an optimal scaling factor $\lambda$ enforces the convergence of the estimates $\wh\cR_k(\lambda y)$.

 \begin{definition} Fix $m\in\bN$ and $\alpha_0,\dots,\alpha_{m}\ge0$ with $\alpha_0>0$.
 For $n>m$, the \textit{sequential scaling factor} $\lambda_{n}^{s}$ and the \textit{sequential scale estimate} $\cR^s_{n}(y)$ are defined as follows,